LLNL/Silo/docs/Chapter2-Section3.md

 * **Description:**

-  Once a namescheme has been created via `DBMakeNamescheme`, this function can be used to generate names at will from the namescheme.
+  Once a namescheme has been created via DBMakeNamescheme, this function can be used to generate names at will from the namescheme.
   The caller must **not** free the returned string.

   Silo maintains a tiny circular buffer of (32) names constructed and returned by this function so that multiple evaluations in the same expression do not wind up overwriting each other.
-  A call to `DBGetName`(0,0) will free up all memory associated with this tiny circular buffer.
+  A call to DBGetName(0,0) will free up all memory associated with this tiny circular buffer.

 ---